Becoming a mixologist

 By emphasizing the art of mixology and incorporating innovative techniques and flavors, bartenders can create exceptional cocktails that leave a lasting impression on patrons.

-Tips for aspiring mixologists
+Tips for aspiring Mixologists

 For those aspiring to pursue a career in mixology, here are some valuable tips to kickstart your journey and refine your skills in the art of crafting cocktails: